 (g) Pertinent records, exhibits, and written statements may be accepted as information for consideration by a hearing body to the extent that the information is relevant, credible, not prejudicial to the fairness of the proceedings, and does not otherwise infringe upon the rights of other students.

-(h) All procedural questions are subject to the final decision of the chairperson of the hearing body.
+(h) All procedural questions are subject to the final decision of the chair of the Academic Integrity Board (Graduate Academic Integrity Board).

-(i) During the closed deliberations of the hearing, the hearing body shall determine by majority vote (if the hearing body consists of more than one person) whether the student has violated each section of the code with which the student has been charged.
+(i) During the closed deliberations of the hearing, the Academic Integrity Board (Graduate Academic Integrity Board) shall determine by majority vote whether the student has violated each section of the code with which the student has been charged.

-(j) The hearing body’s determination shall be made on the basis of whether it is more likely than not (a preponderance of the information) that the accused student violated the code.
+(j) The Academic Integrity Board’s (Graduate Academic Integrity Board’s) determination shall be made on the basis of whether it is more likely than not (a preponderance of the information) that the accused student violated the code.

 (k) The following order of presentation is recommended for use in formal hearings.
-The order may be changed at the discretion of the chairperson.
+The order may be changed at the discretion of the chair of the Academic Integrity Board (Graduate Academic Integrity Board).

 1. Presentation of formal charges.